Best Forms of Magnesium Supplements for Anxiety, Depression, and More

 There are some doubters about magnesium being absorbed through skin, but I know for sure that it works because I've experienced the results.

 I had chronic neck pain for a decade after a roll-over car accident.
 After I started using transdermal magnesium, I noticed my neck pain went away, which makes sense because magnesium is a muscle relaxer.
-If I slack off on using magnesium oil or footbaths, my neck pain returns after about three days.
-When I start using them again, the neck pain goes away within a few hours.
+For several years, if I slacked off on using magnesium oil or footbaths, my neck pain returned after about three days.
+When I started using them again, the neck pain went away within a few hours.

 The Effects of Too Much Magnesium